October in the Garden

 Keep an eye out for snails and slugs too, as herbaceous perennials push up their tender new shoots.
 Protect them early to avoid disappointment.

-Lawns are the ultimate living carpet, and spring’s warmer days and longer light hours are their green light to thrive.
-October is the perfect month to:
+Lawns are the ultimate living carpet, and spring’s warmer days and longer daylight hours are the perfect signal for them to thrive.
+October is the ideal month to get your lawn in top shape.

-These simple steps will have your lawn looking lush now and prepare it for the hot summer months ahead.
+These simple steps will have your lawn looking lush now while setting it up for a robust, vibrant summer display.

 The Edible Garden